ProsiaLAB/tracer/README.md

 # FLITS.jl

-Implementation of FLITS (Fast LIne Tracer) in the Julia programming language.
+Implementation of FLITS (Fast LIne Tracer) in the Rust programming language.

 > [!WARNING]
 > Under development &mdash; not yet ready for production.